JonHoyle.com Mirror of MacCompanion

 The economy is down.

 That's how I began last month's article, and the economy hasn't improved much since.
 With job reductions being announced nearly everyday, it seemed timely to address some matter to help make software developers as recession-proof as possible.
-In this two part series, I will discuss the environment we are dealing with and offer some tips for those looking for work now.
+In this three part series, I will discuss the environment we are dealing with and offer some tips for those looking for work now.

 In particular, being a Macintosh-focused column, I wish to address benefits specific to OS X developers.
 For example, consider Apple's record profit and revenue announced for Q1 2009.
-Note that I did not say that they were merely profitably, or that they beat last year (which would be extraordinary just by itself in this economy).
+Note that I did not say that they were merely profitable, or that they beat last year (which would be extraordinary just by itself in this economy).
 No, these are record-breaking profits and revenues for them.
 Better than anytime before.
 Better than the heady 1990's prior to the dot-com bust.
 Better than in the golden days of the near Apple II monopoly.

 Best ever.